Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "HEY!"
 A knight said as they unsheathed their blades.
 "Stop them!"

 Asahi and Aletha raced in the direction Akwan indicated.
-Beside the Great Fountain stood a podium and a green board—if they could just reach it, safety awaited.
+Beside the Great Fountain stood a podium and a green board.
+If they could just reach it, safety would await them.

 Asahi tried to use his positioning skills as he had before.
 Instead of just shifting from place to place, he now needed to figure out a way for both of them to hide.